Glebe terrier: Overview

 Typically, glebe would comprise the vicarage or rectory, fields and the church building itself, its contents and its graveyard.
 If there was an absentee rector the glebe would usually be divided into rectorial glebe and the rest.
 "Terrier" is derived from the Latin terra, "earth".

 The glebe terrier would be drawn up at the time of each visitation, an official visit usually by the archdeacon.
-The Archdeacon would visit each parish annually, and the bishop visited outlying parts of his diocese every few years to maintain ecclesiastical authority and conduct confirmations.
+The archdeacon would visit each parish annually, and the bishop visited outlying parts of his diocese every few years to maintain ecclesiastical authority and conduct confirmations.

 Each church was entitled to a house and glebe.
 The glebe lands were either cultivated by the clergyman himself, or by tenants to whom he leased the land.
 In those cases where the parsonage was not well-endowed with glebe, the clergyman’s main source of income would come from the tithes.

 Glebe terriers are useful historical documents as they may contain the names of tenants and the holders of adjoining lands.
 As the open field system comprised many narrow strips, often isolated from each other, within the larger fields, the terrier can provide useful information on the strips and furlongs in the parish.
 They may also contain information on how income from tithes was calculated and collected.
+The glebe terrier of Tintagel, Cornwall, compiled in 1679 is extant; in this parish the rectorial glebe was known as Trebissons and was owned by the Dean and Canons of St George's, Windsor.

 Full lists of the holdings of each parish were first required in 1571.
 They vary greatly as the compilation of the survey was undertaken by and at the discretion of each individual clergyman.
 The surveys were then collected together in the Church of England Registries, but a copy was often kept in the parish.
-Many are now kept in county record offices.
+Many of the surveys are now kept in county record offices.

 The churchwardens of every parish are now required to maintain a terrier of all church property in the parish, together with an inventory and log-book.